Optical Simulation SDK

 m.describe()

-Finally, you can use the chosen material object or directly in the material id.
+Finally, you can use the chosen material object or its material id directly.

 Analysis